michaellennox/boris-bikes-python/README.md

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like vans to take broken bikes from docking stations and deliver them to garages to be fixed.

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.
 ```

 ##Contributors